 Don’t forget your travel insurance!
 We recommend World Nomads or True Traveller who both offer reliable, comprehensive cover, including medical, evacuation, baggage and a range of adventure sports and activities.
 You can buy both True Traveller and World Nomads insurance even when you’ve left home, which is unusual for travel insurance companies.

 If you’re planning a trip, be sure to check out our travel planning pages.
-We also have full, detailed itineraries for How to relax in Goa and Kerala; The ultimate South Africa honeymoon guide; How to make the most of 10 days in Japan; Finding hygge in Copenhagen, and 48 Hours in Dublin.
+We also have full, detailed itineraries for: The ultimate California road trip itinerary; How to relax in Goa and Kerala; The ultimate South Africa honeymoon guide; How to make the most of 10 days in Japan; Finding hygge in Copenhagen, and 48 Hours in Dublin.
 See all our itinerary posts here.

 More posts on Slovenia